jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Name your mod: H3ho4kmmm.pak

-## 🔵 H3ho4kmmm4k-S 🛡️ Upscaled textuers +  Main menu mod Scaling Enabled
+## 🔵 H3ho4kmmm4k-S 🛡️ Upscaled textuers +  Main Menu Mod Scaling Enabled

 Same as above, but with mod scaling enabled for extra polish.
 (This rescales the Main menu to be true 4k)